yn-mi12/university_project/README.md

 - To see an event, select it from the TableView and press Show Event.
 - To delete an event, select it from the TableView and press Delete Event.
 - To export an event, select it from the TableView and press Export Event.
-- To import an event, select it from the TableView and press Import Event.
+- To import an event, press Import Event and select a JSON file corresponding to an event.

 Technical Features:
 - websockets -> Almost everywhere inside the app.
 (They also use the REST Endpoints)